 We know our members may want to have access to developing treatments as they become available.
-Our general position is that there is no cover for treatment or surgery that are not conventional treatment.
+Our general position is that there is no cover for treatment or surgery that is not conventional treatment for your medical condition.
 We call this unproven treatment.